HunterX-7/ThinkArt/README.md

 # 📖 ThinkArt <a name="about-project"></a>

-**ThinkArt** is a DALL-E clone using a fusion of React, Tailwind CSS, and Vite brings creativity to life.
+**ThinkArt** is a DALL-E clone using a fusion of React, Tailwind CSS, and Vite that brings creativity to life.
 Integrated with Node, Express, MongoDB, OpenAI, and Cloudinary, it empowers users to explore art through technology.
 Unleash creativity, connect with a community, and share masterpieces on this dynamic platform.

 <!-- <img src="./src/assets/Capture.png" alt="app-demo" /> -->